 For the annual survey to be effective, your organisation must be committed to ensuring your data reporting is accurate and verifiable, that it meets our standards for data capture and analysis, and that it has been approved by your board or equivalent oversight group.
-We will check the accuracy of the data before it is published as an annual official statistic under Office for National Statistics guidelines (https://www.ons.gov.uk/methodology) and will make it available
+We will check the accuracy of the data before it is published as an annual official statistic under Office for National Statistics guidelines and will make it available for you to use as a comparative tool and for self-evaluation.